What if I have questions about a specific case?

 The goals of the Family Division are:

-- To promote a timely resolution of family cases.
+- To study and create a timely resolution of family cases.

 - To address promptly the establishment, modification and enforcement of child support orders and other orders in family proceedings.

-- To provide effective case management for family cases involving children.
+- To study effective case management for family cases involving children.

 - To facilitate parenting arrangements in the best interest of children at an early stage in the proceedings.